 - High yield strength: The typical 7075 yield strength varies depending on the temper.
 However, many have a fairly high limit, especially aluminum 7075-T6.

 Forged 7075 aluminum products are perhaps more susceptible to embrittlement, which may reduce the effectiveness over time, but superior engineering and manufacturing, such as is provided at Anchor Harvey, can significantly reduce these concerns.
 7075 aluminum can also be heat treated in different ways to modify the previously mentioned properties.

 Heat treating 7075-T6 aluminum is achieved by holding the material at high temperatures for several hours and then aging it at about 120C for up to one day.
 This yields ideal precipitation of alloy elements throughout the structure of the aluminum substrate.

 The T6 aluminum alloy temper produces a material with a tensile strength of 510 – 540MPa and a yield strength of 430 – 480 MPa, with a failure elongation percentage of 5-11%.
-This is more than double the tensile and yield strengths of un-tempered 7075 while having a slightly higher failure elongation percentage.
+The typical 7075 yield strength and tensile strength is nearly doubled when tempered to aluminum 7075-T6, while having a slightly higher failure elongation percentage.

 Aluminum Forgings 7075-T651

 Treating 7075-T651 aluminum is achieved similarly to the T6 temper standard.
 The aging process also includes a stress relief procedure by stretching the metal by an amount determined by the final use case of the material.
 This special stress relief process produces a part that is like T6 tempered aluminum but with a few key differences.